“Why do you even love me?”

 Just so you know, my kids get a lot of finger foods when I’m in charge.
 I do up a mean cheese and cracker platter for dinner when my husband is away for work.
 (Yes, I bought it in the deli section, but they love it!
 Ok, if I’m perfectly honest, I had my husband pick it up for me since I don’t really enter grocery stores.)

-I’m good at things other than cooking—like making the world sparkle.
+But, maybe I just accept cooking isn’t my thing?
+I’m blessed with a husband who’s a great chef and I’m good at things other than cooking-like making the world sparkle.
 Whatever that means.
 When I figure it out, I’ll post the recipe.

 Are you good at cooking?
 Do you think it’s helped to win a man’s heart?